 Janette Neufville is the Associate Vice President of Institutional Research and Effectiveness.
 For twenty-five years prior to joining WAU, she served as an analyst, business consultant and program manager at various Fortune 500 companies, including Nasdaq, Andersen Consulting (now Accenture), EDS (now Hewlett Packard), and Sprint Nextel.
 Neufville earned a bachelor's degree in Electrical Engineering from Swarthmore College in Swarthmore, Pennsylvania.
 Neufville is responsible for institutional research; institutional effectiveness; institutional data integrity; and support of assessment, accreditation, and strategic planning.

-Greg Ingram is the Vice President of Information Technology Systems at Washington Adventist University.
-He is responsible for the University's IT systems including strategic planning, management, business applications, network Infrastructure, help desk and academic technology resources.
+David Almaraz is the Interim Director of Information Technology Systems at Washington Adventist University.
+He is responsible for the University's IT systems including strategic planning, management, business applications, network Infrastructure, network security, help desk and academic technology resources.